World class public service

 The business case for increasing diversity and inclusion is compelling.
-Research from the private sector found that higher proportions of gender and ethnic diversity were more likely to have higher financial returns than industry medians.
+Research from the private sector found that organisations with higher proportions of gender and ethnic diversity were more likely to have higher financial returns than industry medians.
 1

 Achieving this priority by 2025 will result in 1000 additional women and 57 more Aboriginal and Torres Strait Islander people in senior leadership roles over 10 years.
 The expansion of this priority to include improvement in the proportion of people with a disability in the public sector is an important new addition to increasing diversity and inclusion.
-Achieving the target will result in an 10,000 more people employed with a disability across the NSW Government sector.
+Achieving the target will result in 10,000 more people employed with a disability across the NSW Government sector.

 How are we tracking?